VladimirTechMan/salsa-format-spec/README.md

 ##5 Versioning Scheme

-*The following versioning scheme will be applied when the format reaches version 1.0.
-Prior to that, as some major design aspects of the format are in development yet, there is a chance that backward-incompatible changes will be required, to ensure that version 1.0 is all good and practical.*
+*ATTENTION: The following versioning scheme will be applied when the SALSA format reaches version 1.0.
+Prior to that, as some major design aspects of the format are still in development, there is a chance that some backward-incompatible changes will be necessary in versions 0.x, to ensure that the format can become stable and practical, and backward-compatible, in versions 1.x.*

 The spec number has following syntax:
 \<major-version-number\>.\<minor-version-number\>